Best Health Insurance Company in India-PolicyBachat

-Insurance is a service industry where the time taken to settle claim creates an impression on the customer rather than the appearance of the product.
-Insurance as a product has only policy document which is a promise for the future in case of any claim, if the insurance company can satisfy the customer with the service then it is rated high based on the service provided.
+Insurance is a service industry where the time taken to settle a claim creates an impression on the customer rather than the appearance of the product.
+Insurance as a product has only a policy document which is a promise for the future in case of any claim, if the insurance company can satisfy the customer with the service then it is rated high based on the service provided.
 Claim settlement time is the time taken by the insurance company to settle the health insurance claim of the customer.
-As per the IRDA the claim settlement time would be within 30 days after submission of all the relevant documents by the insured customer.
+As per the IRDA, the claim settlement time would be within 30 days after the submission of all the relevant documents by the insured customer.

 Claim settlement can be done in two ways: Cashless Claim settlement and Reimbursement Claim settlement depending on the option chosen by the customer.

-- Cashless claim settlement involves the customer getting admitted in the hospital and taking approval from the insurance company for claim settlement directly to the hospital.
-This process is more popular among the customers due to the reason being that the customers need not pay the amount from their pocket.
-Cashless claims are authorized by the insurance company within few hours of getting admitted in the hospital.
+- Cashless claim settlement involves the customer getting admitted to the hospital and taking approval from the insurance company for claim settlement directly to the hospital.
+This process is more popular among the customers the reason being that the customers need not pay the amount from their pocket.
+Cashless claims are authorized by the insurance company within a few hours of getting admitted to the hospital.
 Few companies take 4 hours to authorize while few companies take 2 hours to authorize.
 The cashless option is available only in the network hospitals where the insurance companies have a tie-up; insurance companies have an agreement with the hospitals and decide on the rate to be charged for each type of operation as a package.
 The time to authorize a claim is considered important in the cashless claim settlement process.
 It is advisable to talk to your agent and know the cashless approval time before purchasing the health insurance policy.

-- Most of the insurance companies have Third Party Administrators (TPAs) to settle the claims of their customers.
+- Most insurance companies have Third Party Administrators (TPAs) to settle the claims of their customers.
 These TPAs act as the intermediaries in providing the service to the customers of the insurance companies.
 The insurance companies provide a percentage of the premium to the TPAs to serve their customers.
 There are advantages and disadvantages with the TPAs, as the time taken to approve a claim may be longer with the involvement of a third party.

-- Few insurance companies have In house Claim Settlement Team which settles all the health insurance claims of their customers.
-This team provides approvals for cashless and settles the claim on reimbursement basis as well.
+- Few insurance companies have An house Claim Settlement Team which settles all the health insurance claims of their customers.
+This team provides approvals for cashless and settles the claim on a reimbursement basis as well.
 The time taken for claim settlement with the In House team depends on the number of staff the insurance company has for claim settlement.

 It is advisable to check the list of network or tie-up hospitals in your area or locality before deciding on the health insurance policy.
 The more the number of network hospitals in your area the better it would be to go for cashless treatment.
 The difference between TPA and “In house “would be different for different insurance companies and it cannot be compared, this depends on the commission paid to the TPAs by the insurance companies.
 Best Health Insurance Company settles the claims of its customers within the least possible time.

 - Maternity Waiting Period: Maternity is the state or quality of being a mother.
-Maternity claims are usually settled by insurance companies after a certain waiting period, for instance insurance companies have 9 months to 4 years waiting period for maternity related claims.
+Maternity claims are usually settled by insurance companies after a certain waiting period, for instance, insurance companies have 9 months to 4 years waiting period for maternity-related claims.
 The waiting period also includes the pregnancy period which is an added advantage to the insured customer.